 The event will run from 11 a.m. to 3:30 p.m.
 Those in attendance should see the total eclipse for about 1 minute and 30 seconds beginning at 2:33 p.m.

-Parking will be available at the Cove and across the street.
-Other areas of Concord Park will provide good viewing opportunities if no parking is available near the Eclipse Party.
+Parking will be available at The Cove, across the street and at other designated locations.
+Overnight parking in these areas is prohibited and cars will be towed at the owners’ expense.
+Other areas of Concord Park, and west Knox County, will provide good viewing opportunities if no parking is available near the Eclipse Viewing Party.
+See below or visit this link for a Google map with more details: https://goo.gl/33kCtG.

 Information about the eclipse can be found at https://eclipse2017.nasa.gov/eclipse-who-what-where-when-and-how.